DoonOnthon/Wordpress-Bait-user/ROADMAP.md

 ## Version 1.3.x
 ### 3. **Logging and Reporting**
-   - **Detailed Logs**: Create a logging system that records all login attempts, including successful, failed, and blocked attempts, along with IP addresses, timestamps, and usernames.
+   - **Login Logs**: Create a logging system that records all login attempts, including successful, failed, and blocked attempts, along with IP addresses, timestamps, and usernames. | ✅ |
+   - **Activity Logs**: Create a logging system that records activities, along with IP addresses, timestamps, and usernames. | ✅ |
-   - **Export Logs**: Implement an option to export logs to CSV or JSON format for further analysis or integration with other security tools.
+   - **Export Logs - NOT A PRIORITY**: Implement an option to export logs to CSV or JSON format for further analysis or integration with other security tools.
 ### 4. **Geolocation-Based Blocking**
    - **Country-Level Blocking**: Integrate geolocation to block or allow access based on the country of origin of the IP address.
    - **Region-Specific Rules**: Implement custom rules that apply different security measures based on the user’s geographic region.